Be Aware and Prepare

 We encourage all residents of Calvert County to register to receive messages by visiting our registration web site.

-Prepare Me Calvert is an interactive app designed to allow county residents, businesses and visitors to access emergency information, alerts and preparedness guidance on the go.
+Calvert Prepare is an interactive app designed to allow county residents, businesses and visitors to access emergency information, alerts and preparedness guidance on the go.
 This app is NOT meant to be used to report emergency situations.
-If you experience an emergency please dial 911!
+If you experience an emergency please dial 911.

 The app includes emergency alerts, local weather and power outages, storm-related closures, social media, traffic updates, Emergency Management contact information, preparedness guidance and an interactive emergency kit checklist.
 This app is intended to be utilized as an addition to your primary means of emergency notification.
 Technical and cell phone service issues may prevent you from receiving alerts and other notifications in a timely manner.